-Since 2008, Professor Godsey has served on the Board of Directors of the Innocence Network, the organization representing Innocence Projects in the United States and around the world.
-As a board member, he chairs the Awards Committee and serves on the International and Amicus committees.
-Active in spreading awareness of wrongful convictions around the world, and with assisting lawyers and scholars in other countries to establish mechanisms for fighting wrongful convictions, Professor Godsey has widely lectured and consulted on the subject in Asia, Africa and Europe, and helped establish the European Innocence Network.
+Since 2008, Professor Godsey has served on the Executive Board of the Innocence Network, the organization representing Innocence Projects in the United States and around the world, and serves as co-chair of the International Committee.
+He has been a leading figure in spreading awareness of wrongful convictions around the world, and with assisting lawyers and scholars in other countries to establish mechanisms for fighting wrongful convictions.
+Professor Godsey has widely lectured and consulted on the subject in Asia, Africa and Europe, and helped establish the European Innocence Network.
 The Center for the Global Study of Wrongful Conviction that Godsey directs, a sub-component of the OIP, sponsors an international innocence conference in a different country each year, having thus far sponsored conferences in China, Italy, Ireland and the Czech Republic.

-Professor Godsey is also a regular commentator on issues relating to criminal law and wrongful conviction in both the local and national press.
-He has appeared nationally on Larry King Live, Dateline NBC, CNN, ESPN, BBC, Forensic Files, Court TV, the Oxygen Network, NPR and A&E's American Justice, among others.
+Professor Godsey is also a regular commentator on issues relating to criminal law and wrongful conviction in both the local and national press, and has appeared nationally on Larry King Live, Dateline NBC, CNN, ESPN, BBC, Forensic Files, and NPR among others.
 He is frequently quoted in papers and magazines across the country, including The New York Times, Newsweek, People and the Wall Street Journal.
 In 2017, Time Magazine highlighted Professor Godsey as a leading figure in the movement, profiling his career and many of his cases over the years.
 He is also the editor of the Wrongful Convictions Blog and frequent contributor to the Huffington Post.